JScearcy/bleObserver/README.md

-If you want to create a new app that uses the source of the template from the `master` branch, you can execute the following:
+If you want to create a new app that uses the source of the template from the `template` branch, you can execute the following:

 * `tns create my-app-name --template https://github.com/JScearcy/bleObserver.git#template`
 * Add a `keys.ts` file to the app/resources folder and put the following: